leonyarov/BloonTowerMaker/README.md

 - I cant guarantee you that every field will work for the projectile, but the `Damage` and `pierce` work fine.
 You are free to experiment

 # Features not supported by the tool
-- Behaviours and Filters (no camo detection or abilities)
+- Behaviours and Filters (no camo detection, abilities or damage type)
 - Damage by tag (no extra damage to ceramic or moabs)
 - Rig bone removal (remove projectiles from monkeys hands)
 - Custom 3D models